Senior policy at Aarhus BSS

 • Senior days and retention bonus

 To be covered by the circular, a number of conditions must be met.
-As such, senior agreements relating to salary and pensions must always be authorised by the current rules for establishing senior agreements adopted by the Danish Ministry of Finance and the Danish Central Federation of State Employees.
+As such, senior agreements relating to salary and pensions must always be authorised by the current rules for establishing senior agreements adopted by the Danish Ministry of Taxation and the Danish Central Federation of State Employees.

 Senior agreements not covered by the circular can of course also be established.